 Defender Burghley Horse Trials, 2024

-Thursday 31 August – Sunday 3 September 2023 will see the brand new launch of Defender Burghley Horse Trials with top class hospitality being available on each of the 4 days.
-Demand is sure to be high after the success of 2022 and we can’t wait to welcome you back.
+Thursday 5 September – Sunday 8 September 2024 will see the return of the Defender Burghley Horse Trials with top class hospitality being available on each of the 4 days.
+Demand is sure to be high after the success of 2023 and we can’t wait to welcome you back.

 Despite the sport being known as ‘Three Day Eventing’ originally, the Defender Burghley Horse Trials takes places over four days: the first two days are dressage (half of the field compete on each day), followed by cross-country and then the show jumping round on the final day.

 Three Day Event